image_pdfimage_print

 Map

 Basic InformationPortugal is located in southwestern Europe.
 The country has an land area of about 90,000 square kilometres, a coastline of more than 800 kilometres with multiple seaports.
-As of December 2021, the country had a population of 10.345 million.
-As of the end of 2018, Chinese immigrants accounted for about 5.2% of the Portuguese immigrants community.
+By the end of 2023, the population was about 10.31 million (estimate of IMF).
 The capital is Lisbon.
 It is the national political, economic, financial, cultural and technological centre.

 Investment Situation